Warren Bullock: Personal life

-Warren is married to Jane Phillips Bullock (née Phillips), his professional dancing partner; they married in 1995.
-He lives in Lower Penn, Wolverhampton with Jane and their triplet children Savannah, India and Alicia, born 29 February 2000.
+Warren married Jane Phillips, his professional dancing partner, in 1995.
+He lives in Lower Penn, Wolverhampton with Jane and their triplet children, born 29 February 2000.

+Child sexual charges

+On 18 September 2026, Staffordshire Police issued a statement on their website that Warren Bullock was charged with causing or inciting a boy aged 13 to 15 to engage in sexual activity and sexual assault on a male.

 Philanthropy and community work

 Warren Bullock supports and raises money for Starlight Children's Foundation.
 Through his Zig Zag Dance school, in 2019 Warren created "Strictly Ability" the first open competition for children with disabilities.

 Bullock created and organised the Global Internet Dance Championships to unite dancers from around the world during the coronavirus pandemic.
-This free to enter competition drew over 200 entries from around the world with competitors submitting their entry on either Facebook or YouTube.

 Awards and achievements

 Warren Bullock and his wife Jane have received two Carl Alan Awards in both amateur dancing and professional teaching.
 The first Carl Alan Award was in 1993 for Amateur Ballroom, and the second was in the category of "Ballroom, Latin and Sequence Teacher" and was presented to Warren and Jane on 10 February 2009.
 They are winners of the Le Classique du Dance Awards 2008.